flatironinstitute/cpp2doc_webdemo/docs/design/configuration.md

 ---
 layout: default
-title: Main Concepts
+title: Configuration
+parent: Design
-nav_order: 2
+nav_order: 1
 ---

-# Main Concepts
+# Configuration
 {: .no_toc }

 Jek Theme TRIQS has some specific configuration parameters that can be defined in your Jekyll site's \_config.yml file.